CFDHubUserGuide/UserGuide/AccessToTheCluster.rst

 | **NOTE:**
 | *- if you fail to insert the correct password for 3 times, the user of the user will be locked and remain locked for 30 minutes.*
-| *- after a password change, the system takes up to 1 hour to propagate the password to all nodes.*
+| *- after a password change, the system takes 15 minutes to propagate the password to all nodes.*

 .. _DetailedSshConnctionSettings: